r4v5/ps1auth/README.md

     vagrant up

-To create an admin account, you need to createsuperuser, then use samba-tool to add the account to "Domain Admins", otherwise you won't be able to log in to the admin site.
+To create an admin account, you need

-    vagrant ssh
-    cd /vagrant
-    python manage.py createsuperuser
-    sudo samba-tool group addmembers "Domain Admins" <username>

-To add normal user accounts, just add them with samba-tool.
-Those accounts will then be able to log in to the main site.

-    vagrant ssh
-    sudo samba-tool user add <username>

 Getting Started with Everything Else
 ===============